Boise backyard at sunset, 2026 peak mosquito season protection guide for the Treasure Valley

 Pro Tip

-• Vegetation treatment - Treats shrubs, bushes, and shade areas
+• Vegetation treatment covers shaded shrubs, ornamentals, and fence corners.

 Mosquito-Borne Disease in Idaho